BrandonClapp/TweetSub/README.md

 ### Subscription Topics

 `tweet-filters.json` contains an array of strings.
 Each string represents a topic that you would like to subscribe to.
-Multiple words in the same topic are `AND`d together.
+Multiple words in the same topic are `AND`'d together, so long as all words occur in the tweet.
 Each additional topic added is `OR`'d together with the previous topics.

 i.e.